sakshikakde/video_motion_compensation/README.md

 # Motion Compensation using Affine warp
 ## Introduction
 The aim of this project is to compensate for the motion in a video.
-Intutively, we foirst detect the motion and then apply a transformation that is opposite to the detected motion.
+Intutively, we first detect the motion and then apply a transformation that is opposite to the detected motion.
 The fooling are the steps followed:
 * Detect feature points
 * Track those feature points
 * Estimate motion